Session 3 - Module A: Advanced Orchestration Patterns¶

 template_info = self.agent_templates[agent_type]

-# Calculate composite score
+# Calculate composite score for data processing

 capability_match = len(capabilities) / len(template_info["capabilities"])